 You could also change the caption background color and its transparency (opaque, translucent, etc., along the same lines).

 Another pretty nifty feature allows you to tweak the contrast of the other window components.
-This will help the captions to remain standout from other elements on your screen.
+This will help the captions stand out from other elements on your screen.

 Once you have carried out the desired customizations, make sure to disable (instructions given below) and re-enable this feature for the changes to occur.

-Similarly, for the MacOS user, it will open the Caption Accessibility preference page that has very similar options to customize the live captions feeds.
+Similarly, for the MacOS user, it will open the Caption Accessibility preference page with similar options to customize the live captions feeds.

 Disable Chrome Live Caption

-- Under the Accessibility section, and turn OFF the Live Caption toggle button.
+5. Under the Accessibility section, turn OFF the Live Caption toggle button.

 You could also turn off this feature right from the Global Media Control menu present in the address bar.

 So with this, we round off the guide on how you could enable and disable Chrome Live Captions.
-Likewise, we have also listed out the steps to customize these captions as per your liking.
+Likewise, we have also listed the steps to customize these captions to your liking.

-While no doubt this is quite a handy feature, it’s yet to be completely polished.
+While this is undoubtedly quite a handy feature, it’s yet to be completely polished.

 There were some issues that needed to be immediately addressed.
-First off, it seems to work and supports the English language only for now.
+First, it seems to work and supports the English language only for now.
 If you seek forward or backward a video, the entire captions get distorted and generate random lines.

 What are your views on the live captioning feature with Google Chrome?
 Do you find this feature helpful?